 Not all dairy is low carb friendly, and you will not find milk used in most of our products.
 However, other forms of dairy and milk products such as butter, double cream, cream cheese, ricotta cheese, sour cream, and cottage cheese are a crucial element to several of our low carb products, and provide that wonderful, rich flavour we associate with cheesecakes and pound cakes.
+In some of our cakes, we use pure whey protein isolate to add structure to our bakes in a similar manner to how gluten provides structure to conventional bakes.
 We can of course offer a variety of dairy-free alternatives for vegans and for those following a Paleo lifestyle, so fear not!

 Given the complete lack of gluten in our products, eggs play a crucial role in keeping our baked goodies together, and therefore several of our products contain eggs.
 However, egg-free and vegan options are certainly available, and we are continuously working towards making new vegan products, so please do ask!